buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Tree Stride.*** Once on her turn, the dryad can use 1 Action to magically enter a living tree within her reach

-and emerge from another living tree within 60 feet of the first tree, appearing in an unoccupied space within 5 feet of the second tree.
+and emerge from another living tree within 60 meters of the first tree, appearing in an unoccupied space within 5 meters of the second tree.
 Both trees must be Large or bigger.

 ***Innate Spellcasting.*** The dryad' \*\*s innate spellcasting ability is Charisma (DC 14 for spells' \*\* Saving Throws).
 The dryad can innately cast the following spells, requiring no material components.
 At will: